 Munin is a system and network monitoring tool that uses RRDTool to generate useful visualizations of resource usage.
 The primary goal of the Munin project is to provide an easy-to-use tool that is simple to install and configure and provides information in an accessible web-based interface.
 Munin also makes it possible to monitor multiple “nodes” with a single installation.

-Before installing Munin, we assume that you have followed our getting started guide.
-If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide, the beginner’s guide and administration basics guide.
-Additionally, you’ll need to install a web server, such as Apache, in order to use the web interface.
+Before installing Munin, we assume that you have followed our Setting Up and Securing a Compute Instance .
+If you’re new to Linux server administration you may be interested in our introduction to Linux concepts guide , the beginner’s guide and administration basics guide .
+Additionally, you’ll need to install a web server, such as Apache , in order to use the web interface.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 The Munin system has two components: a master component often referred to as simply “munin,” and a “node” component, or “munin-node,” which collects the data and forwards it to the master node.
 In Lucid, you need to install both the

 munin-node packages if you wish to monitor the Linode you plan to use as the primary Munin device.
 To install these packages, issue the following command: